Ease of Use

 Like on Localbitcoins and other P2P cryptocurrency marketplaces, there’s a good chance that someone will take advantage of you if you’re not careful.

 Here are some tips:

-- Buy Bitcoin (BTC) from sellers that have lots of positive reputation on the platform.
+- Buy Bitcoin (BTC) from sellers that have a positive reputation on the platform.